waoadb/opensource/apps/docs/docs/themes/seo.md

 ## Overview

 Currently, we do not provide any SEO information for non-event pages.
-This is intentional, as ideally Different Breed® would be used alongside a CMS that could handle this information for us.
+This is intentional, as ideally Different Breed ® would be used alongside a CMS that could handle this information for us.

 We use the popular [Next SEO](https://github.com/garmeeh/next-seo) package to implement SEO within our themes.